SQLite is not a toy database

 And so much more

 There are fancy window functions.
-UPSERT, UPDATE FROM and generate_series().
-R-Tree indexes.
-Regular expressions, fuzzy-search and dynamic SQL.
+Upsert, update from and R-tree indexes.
+Regular expressions, fuzzy search and dynamic SQL.
 In terms of features, SQLite can compete with any 'big' DBMS.

 I hope this article will inspire you to try SQLite.
 Thanks for reading!